 - Deficient feeding or poor diet.

 - Lack of beard hygiene.

-How can I stimulate beard growth naturally?
+How can I stimulate facial hair growth naturally?

 To increase testosterone levels, practice physical activity as regularly as possible.
 When we increase our testosterone levels, it makes the beard grow denser and faster.

 Perform 2 to 3 strength training sessions per week, approximately 30 to 60 minutes per session.

 Do at least 150 minutes of aerobic exercise, of moderate intensity, weekly.
 By moderate intensity, I mean your heart rate increases to 50% – 70% of your maximum heart rate, and your breathing becomes heavier.

 You can also walk at a brisk pace for at least 30 minutes 3 times a week.
 This helps to stimulate testosterone production and fat burning.
 It will encourage healthy hair growth.